ShubhanKamat/SupplyChainOptimisation/README.md

-# FMCG Supply chain Analysis using Machine Learning and Azure ML
+# SKU Demand Analysis using Machine Learning

 This repository contains a Flask app, as well as a model training notebook for serving a Random Forest Regressor model trained on comprehensive information related to the instant noodles business of a leading FMCG company.